The 6 Best Content Distribution Platforms That Actually Work

 Twitter Ads are surprisingly effective for promoting individual blog posts.
 Even a $10-20 budget can go a long way with improving impressions, clicks, and visibility on the Twitter platform.

-Linking Post on Twitter Account
+Linking Post On Twitter Account

 While it may seem counterintuitive to run ads for every blog post, boosting tweets on Twitter is actually quite a bit cheaper than most of the other options on this list, and you can tap into a massive audience all at once.
 It's worth trying on your most important articles, such as linkbait posts or pillar content.